 The date command is pretty straightforward to understand:

-• The @Command annotation declares the main method as a command
+method as a command -

-• The command takes one optional format option declared by the @Option annotation
+The command takes one optional

-• The @Usage annotation describes the usage of the command and its parameters
+annotation describes the usage of the command and its parameters

-Thu Apr 19 15:44:05 CEST 2012
+% date Thu Apr 19 15:44:05 CEST 2012

 the main name is a convention for simple commands.
-Another name would create a git-style command instead.
+Another name would create a git-style command instead. |

-The @Usage annotation is important because it gives a human description of the command to the user:
+annotation is important because it gives a human description of the command to the user:

-usage: date [-h | --help] [-f | --format]
+% date -h usage: date [-h | --help] [-f | --format] [-h | --help] command usage [-f | --format] the time format

 Sub commands